Kilkerrin-Clonberne ladies

 The five-in-a-row

-The Kilkerrin-Clonberne LGFA team won the All-Ireland Senior Club Championship five consecutive times: 2021, 2022, 2023, 2024, and 2025.
-The 2025 final was played at Croke Park, with a 2-08 to 1-05 victory over St Ergnat's.
-For a parish of this size, this is the kind of achievement that rewrites the story.
-The women's team carries the flag.
-The whole club carries the weight of it, and seems to want to.
+The Kilkerrin-Clonberne LGFA team won the All-Ireland Senior Club Championship five consecutive times: 2021, 2022, 2023, 2024 and 2025.
+The 2025 final was played at Croke Park, a 2-8 to 1-5 win over St Ergnat's of Moneyglass in Antrim, with Siobhan Divilly named player of the match.
+For a parish of this size, that is the kind of achievement that rewrites the story.
+The women's team carries the flag and the whole club carries the weight of it, and seems to want to.

 Built 1784